8483/notes/topics/nginx.md

 To run any Linux server on port 80, you need to be running as root.
 If you want to run node directly on port 80, that means you have to run node as root.
 If your application has any security flaws, it will become significantly compounded by the fact that it has access to do *anything it wants*.
 For example, if you write something that accidentally allows the user to read arbitrary files, now they can read files from other server user's accounts.

 If you use nginx in front of node, you can run your node as a limited user on port 3000 (or whatever) and then have nginx run as root on port 80, forwarding requests to port 3000.
 Now the node application is limited to the user permissions you give it.

+It's always better to use nginx as a proxy for a node.js server; nginx can proxy to a number of node backends and should any of them die can fail-over automatically with the benefit that, if there is an issue with the node interpreter (for instance while upgrading) and it stops responding, it can serve a fall-back HTML page.

+Additionally, you shouldn't be using node.js for serving "static" files such as images, js/css files, etc. Use node.js for the complex stuff and let nginx take care of the things it's good at - serving files from the disk or from a cache.